martin-eden/Embedded-me_Menu/ReadMe.md

 (2024-05 ..
 2024-06)

-Text menu for commands.
+Text menu and handler for commands.
 Arduino library.

-Menu is a list.
-Maybe another month I'll make it a tree.
+Build your device handler with this!

+No infinite "if-else" code spans to handle command.

+You populate list (aka "menu") at your pace and at your places.

+Each item is command, description and handler.

+Then call "Run()" and it will handle input and call your handlers.

-## Example output
+## Example interaction

 ```
 [me_Menu] We are here.